 Working with the general attitude of your staff

-The first key to having a happy remote work environment is setting a positive outlook and hiring employees who already have an interest in remote work.
+The first key to having a happy remote work environment is setting a positive outlook.
+Additionally hire employees who already have an interest in remote work.

-Like with any good business, the starting point for a great team and happiness in the workplace is hiring the right people for the job and the company.
+The starting point for a great team and happiness in the workplace is hiring the right people for the job.

-Jeff Oxford of 180 Marketing stressed that focusing on culture as the most important tool he had for building a happy, loyal company culture.
+Jeff Oxford of 180 Marketing stressed that culture is the most important tool for company culture:

 There are plenty of A-players with extensive experience and capabilities that we've turned down because they just didn't mesh well with our team's culture.
 We want people who are smart and passionate, but are also someone we could sit down and have a beer with.